gracemcken/the-cave/README.md

 # Site Overview
 The Cave is a text adventure RPG game where the player choses their race, class and preferred weapon.
-These initial decisions impact the player's stats in-game and whether or not they will be able to escape the cave!
+These initial decisions impact the player's stats in-game and whether or not they will be able to escape the cave alive!
+Decisions that impact the game are stored in Google Sheets and are retrieved when relevant to the game.

 ## Goal
+I wanted to create a text based adventure game based on the "Choose your own adventure" books I used to read as a child, while also incorporating some Dungeons & Dragons elements to the game.
+My goal was to create something that has been done before but with an added twist of your decisions actually impacting whether or not luck will be on your side.

 <hr>

 ## Technologies used

-- [HTML5](https://en.wikipedia.org/wiki/HTML5) for the contents and structure of the website.
-- [CSS3](https://en.wikipedia.org/wiki/CSS) for the styling and animations.
+- [Python](https://www.python.org/) for the main game-play.
 - [GitHub](https://github.com/) as a remote repository.
 - [Heroku](https://heroku.com) to deploy the website.
 - [Visual Studio Code](https://code.visualstudio.com/) as a local IDE & repository.